 Two Puerto Rican Chefs Weathered The Worst; Now Honored By The Best

 Finalists for the James Beard Awards — known as the Oscars of the food world — will be announced Wednesday.
-Among those waiting to hear if they made the cut are two chefs from San Juan, Puerto Rico, who are nursing their restaurants back to life six months after Hurricane Maria devastated the island.
+Among those waiting to hear whether they made the cut are two chefs from San Juan, Puerto Rico, who are nursing their restaurants back to life six months after Hurricane Maria devastated the island.

 Chef Gabriel Hernandez slept on his restaurant floor for three weeks and served iceberg lettuce when there was little other produce available.
 Jose Enrique opened his eponymous restaurant as a staging kitchen for José Andrés' mass-cooking charity operation before his generator died.
 Both chefs were named as semifinalists for the Beard awards last month.

-"It [was] an amazing surprise," says Hernandez, a first-time semifinalist and the chef and co-owner at Verde Mesa in Old San Juan.
+"It [was] an amazing surprise," says Hernandez, a first-time semifinalist and the chef and co-owner of Verde Mesa in Old San Juan.
 "Especially these last couple of months have been a really hard process to restore the restaurant."

 In December, Hernandez spoke to NPR during the lunch service at Verde Mesa.
-Then, as now, he had not resumed dinner service due to lack of clientele.
+Then, as now, he had not resumed dinner service because of a lack of clientele.
 He had three cooks instead of the nine who worked before the hurricane.
 His credit card machine didn't work.
-His air conditioner was still broken after the storm broke his compressor.
+His air conditioner was still inoperable after the storm broke his compressor.

 But at least his restaurant was open.
 After the hurricane hit, Hernandez had to camp out in Verde Mesa — with power out across the island, his electric storm shutters at home would not open.
 Hurricane Irma, which hit in early September, had depleted his emergency savings, leaving him exposed when Maria made landfall two weeks later.
-Even if he had re-opened his restaurant back then, he says, "there was no economical movement in San Juan."
+Even if he had reopened his restaurant back then, he says, "there was no economical movement in San Juan."

-Hernandez was only able to reopen in early November because a guest knocked on his door and offered him a generator.
+Hernandez was able to reopen in early November only because a guest knocked on his door and offered him a generator.
 He rewired his kitchen to use only one electrical appliance instead of four and used Sterno cans to heat a stew menu.

 "And then we used whatever we can do in our power to make great, amazing appetizers using whatever we can find," Hernandez says.
 "That was the challenge."